 Currently installed nodes are available in the node repository where they are organized under different categories.
-You can add a node from the node repository into the workflow editor by drag and drop, or by a double click, as we explain in the section Building Workflows.
+You can add a node from the node repository into the workflow editor by drag and drop, or by a double click, as explained in the section Building Workflows.

-You can search for a node by expanding the categories or by typing a search term in the search field on top of the node repository, as shown in Figure 18.
+Search for a node by expanding the categories or by typing a search term in the search field on top of the node repository, as shown in Figure 27.
 The default search mode is crisp search.
-Using this search mode, the interface will return all the nodes that either have the search term in their names, or they are in a subcategory whose name include the search term.
+Using this search mode, the interface returns all the nodes that either have the search term in their names, or are in a subcategory whose name includes the search term.

-You can switch the search mode to fuzzy search by clicking the icon next to the search field.
-Using this search mode, the interface will return all the nodes that are related to the search term.
+Switch the search mode to fuzzy search by clicking the icon next to the search field.
+In this search mode the interface returns all the nodes that are related to the search term.

 An introduction to the node repository is also available in the video Node Repository.